 The route starts at Lausanne, Switzerland and finishes on the South shore of the lake in Évain-les-Bains, France.

 Will there be feed stations?

 Yes.
-There will be boat-based feed stations along the swim route with water, energy gels and jelly babies.
+There will be boat-based feed stations along the swim route, approximate every 2.5km, with water, energy gels and jelly babies.

 Can I swim in a wetsuit?

 The Classic is open to both wetsuit and skins (non-wetsuit) participants.
 Please let us know your preference upon registering and your final swim results will be marked accordingly.

 Each participant must wear a tow-float throughout the swim.
 This is a safety precaution to help visibility in the water, and not a life saving device.